chrisroos/one-time-passwords/README.md

+__NOTE.__ The code in this repository is a mess.
+I used it to help me explore and understand one-time passwords.
+All of which resulted in the [Understanding one-time passwords blog post](http://gofreerange.com/understanding-one-time-passwords).

+---

 # One-time passwords

-Exploring HOTP and TOTP in Ruby
+Exploring HOTP and TOTP in Ruby.

 ## Notes